This guide is for retail (consumer purchased; not from the Nintendo Developer Program) consoles only!

 - Dump your game cards to a format you can install, and play them without needing the card

-- New 3DS only: stream live gameplay to your PC wirelessly with NTR CFW
+- New 3DS or New 2DS only: stream live gameplay to your PC wirelessly with NTR CFW

 - Run many old Nintendo DS flash carts that were blocked long ago or never worked on Nintendo 3DS